blha303/getsong/README.md

 Installation
 ------------

+* Install dependencies. `pip install -R requirements.txt` or `pip install beautifulsoup4 youtube-dl`
-Copy getsong to a directory in your path.
-Use `sudo pip install beautifulsoup4 youtube-dl`.
+* Copy getsong to a directory on your path.
+For example, `/usr/local/bin`.